 Starting, stopping and reloading configuration

-This chapter explains how to start and manage i2pd daemon under *nix operation systems.
+This chapter explains how to start and manage the i2pd daemon under *nix operation systems.

-After you have built i2pd from source, just run a binary:
+After you have built i2pd from source, just run the binary:

 To display all available options:

 i2pd can be controlled with signals.
-Process ID by default is written to file
+The process ID by is written to the file

 kill utility to send signals like this: